turingschool/backend-curriculum-site/module1/projects/learning_goals_by_project.md

 * Distinguishing between classes and instances of those classes
 * Understanding how linked lists work to store and find data
 * Testing components in isolation and in combination
+* Use and implement iteration or recursion techniques

 ### Enigma
 #### Learning Goals / Areas of Focus